Samuel Kotto

-Samuel Junior Kotto (born 3 September 2003) is a Cameroonian professional footballer who plays as a centre-back for Belgian Pro League club Gent.
+Samuel Junior Kotto (born 3 September 2003) is a Cameroonian professional footballer who plays as a centre-back for club Reims, on loan from Belgian Pro League club Gent.

 Club career

 After a successful trial with Malmö FF in 2021, Kotto signed a contract with the club on 9 March 2022.
 A month later, it was announced that Kotto would spend the next four months on loan at BK Olympic.
 Kotto played out the 2022 season with Olympic and returned to Malmö FF for the 2023 season, where he made his professional debut against Varbergs BoIS on 4 May 2023 when he entered as a substitute for Taha Ali in the 81st minute.

 On 20 January 2025, Kotto signed a three-and-a-half-year contract with Gent in Belgium.

+On 20 January 2026, Kotto was loaned to Ligue 2 club Reims until the end of the season.